mauho/PCP-Vertiefung-Python/README.md

 It is important that the indentation is the same throughout the code block.
 It can be defined by the programmer.
 Often 4 spaces are used, but it needs at least 1 space.
-For readability it is better if the indentation is the same in all code blocks.
+For readability, it is better if the indentation is the same in all code blocks.

 To avoid problems you should configure the tab character in the development environment to the desired number of spaces.
 A wrong indentation leads to an "IndentationError" and the code is not compiled.